Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/441/october-20.md

 During this first day, we took some breaks in order to rest and let the kids play.
 Their favorite game appears to be breaking dead limbs and sticks, and making little wooden teepees.

 We took a long break for lunch, and then we continued on.
-We were climbing up and going back down again all day, until we finally made it to the Puy de Jumes, where we tooka bother break and then stayed up high for awhile.
+We were climbing up and going back down again all day, until we finally made it to the Puy de Jumes, where we took another break and then stayed up high for awhile.

 We had a great view of the surrounding area from the Puy de Chopine, where we could even see the famous Puy de Dôme.